-23rd December 2014, Saffron Walden: Residents-for-Uttlesford (R4U), the local advocacy party for towns and villages, has renewed calls for accountability in the Local Plan crisis and criticised Uttlesford District Council’s response to the Planning Inspectorate’s complete rejection of their Plan in his final report.
+23rd December 2014, Saffron Walden: Residents for Uttlesford (R4U), the local advocacy party for towns and villages, has renewed calls for accountability in the Local Plan crisis and criticised Uttlesford District Council’s response to the Planning Inspectorate’s complete rejection of their Plan.

 Dr Richard Freeman, joint head of policy at R4U said “In his damning final report the Inspector expands on his rejection of the Uttlesford Local Plan and it paints a much worse picture.
 We already know that he cancelled the examination when he found that UDC had fudged the housing numbers and selection of sites.
 However he’s now reporting other significant issues, including a potential of up to £50m of unfunded road investment.
 It is disappointing that the UDC Cabinet is still claiming the refusal is only a small problem.
 But worse than that, last week the Tory majority blocked an independent chair to oversee the creation of new Plan and denied residents any seat at the table.
 They don’t get it so it’s time for a wholesale change at the Council.”